 Remembering Don Richardson

-Over the course of his lifetime, Don Richardson has been described in many ways—mission advocate, foundational leader, captivating speaker and best-selling author are just a few.
+Over the course of Don Richardson’s lifetime, many knew him as a mission advocate, foundational leader, captivating speaker and best-selling author.
 Here at Pioneers, however, we have long since counted Don as a dear member of our global family.
 Don’s voice and contributions significantly impacted missiology and cross-cultural contextualization.
 He was highly successful in his field, but he considered this accomplishment a mere outcome to his one and only focus: to share the gospel of Jesus Christ.
-Don’s life was marked by undaunted faith and a deep passion for the unreached.
+Undaunted faith and a deep passion for the unreached marked Don’s life.
 He leaves a legacy rich in the fruit of his prayerful perseverance.

 Don Richardson and Peace Child